capstanlqc/i18n-guide/xliff-prepp-best-practices.md

 The Okapi project, including the settings files, can also be downloaded from [`http://cat.capstan.be/xliff_bestpractices_okpprj.zip`](http://cat.capstan.be/xliff_bestpractices_okpprj.zip), although this is not necessary unless you want to recreate or customize the extraction process.
 To (re)create the XLIFF files, the `rnb` file must be open from Okapi Rainbow.

-In this document, segments as the linguist sees them in the translation editor are represented as follows (preceded by the segment number):

-> <kbd>31</kbd> This is a segment

 ## Requirements

-The only strict requirement is to create well-formed and valid XLIFF files, according to the XLIFF specification <span id="a3">[[3]](#3)</span>.
+When creating XLIFF files, the only strict technical requirement is to create _well-formed_ and _valid_ XLIFF files, according to the XML syntax and the XLIFF specification <span id="a3">[[3]](#3)</span>.
 Created XLIFF files can be validated with the strict XML schema <span id="a4">[[4]](#4)</span> or using the XLIFF Checker <span id="a5">[[5]](#5)</span>.

-However, it is possible to produce XLIFF files that are compliant with the XLIFF standard as required but that are not translation-friendly.
-The main purpose of this report is to promote certain best practices, upon which the following recommendations are based.
+Well-formedness and validity are the bare minimum, but of course it is perfectly possible to produce XLIFF files that are valid and compliant with the XLIFF standard but that are not translation-friendly.
+The main purpose of this report is to promote some best practices, upon which the following recommendations are based.

 ## Recommendations

-Based on the localization industry's best practices for preparing files for translation and on our experience in localization of questionnaires and cognitive assessments, we can define a number of important recommendations:
+Based on the localization industry's best practices for preparing files for translation and on cApStAn's experience in localization of international large-scale assessments and questionnaires, we can define a number of important recommendations or expectations.

+First and foremost, one generic recommendation:

+* Use the existing technology.
+There's a rich array of tools and libraries in the localization industry, both commercial and open source, that embody a lot of know-how over a few decades.
+If you try to reinvent the wheel, it'll take you much longer and you'll achieve worse results.
+Use what exists, and improve it if you can.

+Let's now be a bit more specific, about segmentation and inline codes:

   * Text must be segmented by sentence.
-Each segment should contain one sentence, not a full paragraph.
+Each segment should contain one single sentence, not a full paragraph or several sentences.
-  * All translatable content must be extracted and all untranslatable content must be ignored during the extraction.
+  * All translatable content must be extracted and all untranslatable content must be excluded during the extraction.
-  * Inline codes should not be taken as boundaries between text units/blocks, to avoid breaking down sentences into two or more fragments.
+  * Inline codes should not be interpreted as end of paragraph or as boundaries between text units/blocks, to avoid breaking down sentences in fragments.
-  * Inline codes and markup should be represented as specified by the XLIFF standard that the translation editor can recognize, lock and display as placeable tags.
+  * Inline codes and markup should ideally be represented as specified by the XLIFF standard so that the translation editor can recognize, lock and display them as placeable tags.
+	* If markup is not represented as tags and is escaped instead, then each markup block should be as short as possible, and custom tags might need to be created to protect escaped markup.
   * The number of tags should be as low as possible.
-  * If markup is not represented as tags and is escaped instead, then each markup block should be as short as possible.
+  	* Some clean-up of the source files or some back and forth between localization engineers and source content authors is sometimes necessary).

 Failure to follow those recommendations hampers language tasks or/and could affect translation quality.

-There are other, less important recommendations with a lesser impact on their own.
-However, recurrent and concurrent failure to follow them can also contribute to making the translation process more difficult:
+There are other, recommendations about characters and whitespace might have a lesser impact on their own, but recurrent and concurrent failure to follow them may also contribute to making the translation process more difficult:

   * Unicode characters should be used instead escaped HTML entities.
   * Excessive whitespace and inline line breaks should be avoided.
-  * To avoid truncations and overflowing text, text should be wrapped in the presentation medium instead of using linebreak codes in the source text.
+  * To avoid truncations and overflowing text, text should be wrapped dynamically in the publication medium instead of using linebreak codes in the source text.
-  * Comments should be not extracted as translatable text.
+  * Comments should not be extracted as translatable text.

-### 1. Use segmentation
+### 1. Segmentation

 Translating or reviewing long paragraphs containing several sentences is inconvenient for several reasons.

-On the one hand, it requires a higher cognitive effort from the linguist, which reduces productivity and increases the chances of errors, and on the other hand, it reduces the likelihood of propagation and internal reuse of translations within the project, which leads to rework, reducing turnaround time savings, and to a higher number of inconsistencies, that are difficult to catch afterwards.
+On the one hand, it requires a higher cognitive effort from the linguist, which reduces productivity and increases the chances of errors, and on the other hand, it reduces the likelihood of propagation and internal reuse of translations within the project, which leads to rework (reducing turnaround time and savings) and to a higher number of inconsistencies, that are difficult to catch or fix afterwards.

 Sentence-based segmentation boosts the reuse of translations, through the propagation of the translation of a repeated segment to all its repetitions, or through the higher availability of matches to translate similar segments, thus increasing consistency, and reduces the need for the linguist to run concordance searches in search of the different parts that need to be assembled in the final translation.
 Segmentation contributes both to final quality and satisfaction of the team.